afzaale01/ci-runner/README.md

   Some targets (like itch.io, Firebase, S3) require correctly configured secrets and accounts - be sure to test deploy flows in a safe sandbox environment before pushing to production.

 - 🧪 **Unity version compatibility**
-  Currently optimized for Unity 2022.3+, tested with Unity 6 too, but older versions may work with minor adjustments.
+  Currently optimized for Unity 2022.3+, tested with Unity 6 too, but older versions may work as well.

 > **Contributions and testing feedback are welcome!**
 > If you successfully validate additional targets or add new ones, please consider opening a PR to improve support for the community.